The High Level Trigger and Express Data Production at STAR: Reconstruction Software

 \subsection{Primary Vertex Search: Reconstruction of Collision Point}

 The fixed-target mode of the BES program introduces additional challenges for primary vertex reconstruction.
 At lower beam energies, the beam profile becomes broader, increasing the rate of interactions with the beam pipe material.
-Furthermore, due to the high interaction rate, several consecutive collisions may overlap within the TPC volume, so in addition to tracks from the triggered collision, there can be significant contamination from pileup collisions.
+Furthermore, due to the high interaction rate (up to 2~kHz), several consecutive collisions may overlap within the TPC volume, so in addition to tracks from the triggered collision, there can be significant contamination from pile-up collisions.

-Tracks originating from pileup and material interactions are typically well separated from those produced in the triggered collision but create substantial background for the reconstruction of short-lived particles.
-Importantly, since the start time for pileup tracks is taken from the trigger event, their time reference is incorrect.
+Tracks originating from pile-up and material interactions are typically well separated from those produced in the triggered collision but create substantial background for the reconstruction of short-lived particles, for which daughter tracks are required not to point to the primary vertex.
+Importantly, since the start time for pile-up tracks is taken from the trigger event, their time reference is incorrect.
 This leads to a systematic shift in the $z$-coordinate of hits produced by such tracks, as it is determined by drift time in the TPC.
-Because the time shift is proportional to the collision time difference and to the speed of beam particles (close to the speed of light), all particles from a given pileup collision will exhibit a similar shift, allowing for their identification and separation.
-To address this issue, we have developed a multi-vertex finder.
+Because the time shift is proportional to the collision time difference and to the speed of beam particles (close to the speed of light), all particles from a given pile-up collision will exhibit a similar shift, allowing for their identification and separation.
+To address this issue, a multi-vertex finder was developed.

-In the first step, we cluster tracks according to several hypotheses: \begin{itemize} \item \textbf{Primary vertex}: The main collision point, using tracks near the beam spot at the target position. \item \textbf{Pileup vertices}: Clusters of tracks around the beamline, without restrictions on the $z$-position. \item \textbf{Beam pipe interactions}: Clusters formed near the radius of the beam pipe. \item \textbf{Detector structure interactions}: Clusters of tracks produced by interactions with detector support structures. \end{itemize}
+In the first step, tracks are clustered according to several hypotheses of their production point (or vertex): \begin{itemize} \item \textbf{Primary vertex}: The main collision point, using tracks near the beam spot at the target position. \item \textbf{Pile-up vertices}: Clusters of tracks around the beamline, without restrictions on the $z$-position. \item \textbf{Beam pipe interactions}: Clusters formed near the radius of the beam pipe. \item \textbf{Detector structure interactions}: Clusters of tracks produced by interactions with detector support structures. \end{itemize}